kristielim/debugging_workshop/README.md

 Return true if and only if you can provide every customer with correct change.

-The code in lemonadeChange_bug.cpp is not correct.
-Use your newly acquired debugging skills to pass all the test cases (the first one works already).
+The code in [lemonadeChange_bug.cpp](lemonadeChange_bug.cpp) is not correct.
+Use your newly acquired debugging skills to pass all the test cases.
+If you copy and paste the code to a new project, you'll see that the first test case works.
+Try to use breakpoints and/or watchpoints to help you fix the test cases.
+Try to fix them one at a time.
 ```
 int twoCustomerTest[2] = { 5, 10 }; // first customer pays with a 5, then second customer pays with 10
 assert( lemonadeChange(twoCustomerTest, 2) ); // you should have change for the second customer with the $5 from the first customer